-Select this location with the projector suspended from Select this location with the projector suspended from the ceiling in front of the screen.
+Select this location with the projector suspended from the ceiling in front of the screen.

-Purchase the BenQ Projector Ceiling Mounting Kit from your dealer to mount your projector on the ceiling.
+Purchase the BenQ Projector Ceiling Mount Kit from your dealer to mount your projector on the ceiling.

 \Set Ceiling Front after you turn the projector on.